This is part of the DaVinci Resolve Fade In and Fade Out series.

 And we’ll also look at fixes for issues related to audio transitions.

-How to Fade Out Audio or Music in DaVinci Resolve Quickly?
+How to Fade Out Audio in DaVinci Resolve Quickly?

 - Go to the “Edit” page, which contains your project timeline.